cse110-sp24-group6/cse110-sp24-group6/admin/cipipeline/phase1.md

 Cypress is a powerfull end-to-end testing framework that is specifically designed for modern web applications, which offers a complete testing experience.
 Cypress is used to automate the testing of an application's entire workflow, ensuring that all functionalities work as expected.
 Cypress will interact with the application just like a real user, simulating clicks, typing, and otehr interactions.

 We integrated Cypress into our project by creating a `cypress.config.js` file that specifies the base url, test files, and other onfigurations.
 We also greate a github action workflow to install Cypress, start the server, and execute the tests.
 This setup allows up to automatically verify that our application is functioning as expected after every push.

+## Future Steps

+While we have implemented a significant amount of testing and checking within our pipelines, there is a lot more to be done.
+In the future we plan to work on refining this pipeline and work on adding more processes through GitHub actions to make it more efficient and simple.
+Here are some of the things we plan to do:

+**Refining the pipeline**

+- Removing unnecessary linting (super linter has a lot of features that can be disabled- this will speed up the process and make it simpler to run).
+- Making sure we update unit tests as we keep adding features to our website.
+- Testing out the document generation and making sure its fully functional.
+- Integrating the Cypress server when we setup the website.
+- Playing around with different features on Codacy's dashboard- its a very powerful tool and we want maximize its utility.

+**Adding new feature**

+- Adding more testing features for particular sections of the website.
+- Security Scans: Implement security scans within our pipeline to detect and address vulnerabilities in our codebase.
+This can involve using tools like OWASP Dependency-Check to identify and update outdated dependencies with known security issues.
+- Performance Testing: Incorporate performance testing into our pipeline to ensure our application can handle expected loads without degradation.
+Tools like Apache JMeter or Gatling can help simulate high traffic scenarios to identify potential bottlenecks.
+- A pipeline to automatically deploy the website whenever a push/PR to the main branch is made.
+- and many more...